EXPRESSCLUSTER/SQLServer/SQLServer2022onWindows_en.md

 	```bat
 	> sqlcmd -S localhost -U <username> -P <password>
 	```
-1. Create a test database and table and inser a value to it
+1. Create a test database and table and insert a value to it
 	```bat
 	1> create database testdb
 	2> go